-Aspirin is available in many forms, but we usually use dispersible tablets that come in 75mg strength.
+Aspirin is available in many forms, but we usually use the 75mg dispersible tablets.

 The dose should be taken once a day after food.
 Disperse the tablet(s) in a small amount of water and give it to your child to drink or use an oral syringe to squirt the dose gently into the side of your child’s mouth.

-If your child needs a proportion of the tablet, disperse it in a specific volume of water (for instance 10mls) and then draw up the correct proportion of the liquid using the oral syringe provided.
+If your child needs a proportion of the tablet, you might need to cut/crush and disperse it in a specific volume of water, then draw up the correct dose using the oral syringe provided.
 These instructions will be on the medicine label.

 For example, if your child needs to take a 50mg dose each day:

 - disperse a 75mg tablet in 15mls of water